To-Fujita/PhinaJS_Sample_Games/README.md

 ## Description:
 This is one of tutrial for creating some games based on phina.js.
 In this document, to try creating 2D based breakout games with pazzle and maze.
 ## Demo:
-I will explain to create 2D based games of pazzle type step by step.
+I will show you same samples to create 2D based games of pazzle type step by step.
 In these games, some walking graphics are downloaded from  [pikasgame](https://dorapika.wixsite.com/pikasgame) and [pipoya](http://blog.pipoya.net/).
 [index.html](https://to-fujita.github.io/PhinaJS_Sample_Games/index.html) : Menu for Demo Games
 ### Step-1
 As a first step, let's try to display a static character's graphic at center of window.